purn3ndu/linknpark-ionic/README.md

-# City Savior
+# Link 'n Park

-Revamp of our project in Ionic.
-It is still in development.
+Bootstrapping the "AirBnB for Parking" app in Ionic. #PennApps2017

 ## Getting Started